Geeks in Phoenix

 Windows logo key shortcuts for Windows 11

 Like the Command key on Apple keyboards, it allows the user to run shortcuts to open programs or execute repetitive commands, like showing the Desktop.
-Windows 95 had only twelve Windows logo key shortcuts, as Windows 11 has over fifty.
-So here is the complete list of Windows logo key shortcuts inside of Windows 11.
+Windows 95 had only twelve Windows logo key shortcuts, while Windows 11 has over sixty.
+So here is the complete list of Windows logo key shortcuts inside Windows 11.

 Windows logo key shortcuts for Windows 11